 Anthropology of South Asia

 Introduces the cultures and societies of the Indian subcontinent.
 Focuses not only on the history and ethnography of South Asia, but also on the major concepts and debates in the anthropological study of the region.
-Topics include caste, kinship, gender, nationalism, ethnic conflict, globalization, and popular culture.
+Topics include caste, kinship, gender, religion, material culture, nationalism, ethnic conflict, globalization, and the South Asian diaspora.
+It is a reading, writing, and discussion oriented course that is run along a seminar format – that is we will engage closely with the texts assigned for the course.

 Anthropology of Europe